Paper 2022/1184

 Abstract

-An isomorphism problem asks whether two combinatorial or algebraic structures are essentially the same.
-Based on the assumed hardness of an isomorphism problem, there is a well-known digital signature design based on the Goldreich-Micali-Widgerson (GMW) zero-knowledge protocol for graph isomorphism and the Fiat-Shamir (FS) transformation.
-Recently, there is a revival of activities on this design, as witnessed by the schemes SeaSign (Eurocrypt 2019), CSIFiSh (Asiacrypt 2019), LESS (Africacrypt 2020), ATFE (Eurocrypt 2022), and MEDS (Africacrypt 2023).
-The contributions of this paper are two-folds: the first is about the GMW-FS design in general, and the second is on the ATFE-GMW-FS scheme.
+Group action based cryptography was formally proposed in the seminal paper of Brassard and Yung (Crypto 1990).
+Based on oneway group action, there is a well-known digital signature design based on the Goldreich–Micali–Widgerson (GMW) zero-knowledge protocol for the graph isomorphism problem and the Fiat–Shamir (FS) transformation.
+Recently, there is a revival of activities on group action based cryptography and the GMW-FS design, as witnessed by the schemes SeaSign (Eurocrypt 2019), CSI-FiSh (Asiacrypt 2019), LESS (Africacrypt 2020), ATFE (Eurocrypt 2022), and MEDS (Africacrypt 2023).
+The contributions of this paper are two-fold: the first is about the GMW-FS design in general, and the second is on the ATFE-GMW-FS scheme.
 First, we study the QROM security and ring signatures of the GMW-FS design in the group action framework.
-We distil properties of the underlying isomorphism problem for the GMW-FS design to be secure in the quantum random oracle model (QROM).
+We distil properties of the underlying group action for the GMW-FS design to be secure in the quantum random oracle model (QROM).
 We also show that this design supports a linkable ring signature construction following the work of Beullens, Katsumata and Pintore (Asiacrypt 2020).
 Second, we apply the above results to prove the security of the ATFE-GMW-FS scheme in the QROM model.
 We then describe a linkable ring signature scheme based on it, and provide an implementation of the ring signature scheme.
 Preliminary experiments suggest that our scheme is competitive among existing post-quantum ring signatures.
-We also discuss the parameter choices of the ATFE-GMW-FS scheme based on the recent attack by Beullens (Cryptology ePrint Archive, Paper 2022/1528), and the MPC-in-the-head construction for general group actions by Joux (Cryptology ePrint Archive, Paper 2023/664).

 Metadata